 In September 2015, we received a terms of reference under section 41 of the Essential Services Commission Act 2001, to carry out an inquiry into the true value of distributed generation (the Inquiry).

-The Inquiry involves two separate but related stages.
-The first looks at the energy value of distributed generation, and the second looks at the network value.
-In both stages, we are looking at the economic, social and environmental benefits that arise from distributed generation.
+The Inquiry involved two separate but related stages.
+The first looked at the energy value of distributed generation, and the second looked at the network value.
+In both stages, we looked at the economic, social and environmental benefits that arise from distributed generation.

 In December 2015 we published a paper outlining our proposed approach to the Inquiry which was accepted by the Government.
 Submissions were due on 12 February.
 We received 2,553 submissions.

 Stage 1 – Energy Value

 On 6 May, the Commission released its Draft Report for stage 1 (energy value) of the Inquiry, with submissions due by 3 June.
 We received 38 submissions.
 The Commission also held a series of public forums around the state during the consultation period.